Linda Martell: 1969–1974: Country music success

 On May 15, 1969, Martell signed a management contract with Rayner and signed with Singleton's Plantation record label the next day.
 The Plantation nameplate (whose name derived from slave plantations in the American South) was disliked by Martell.
 However, she felt she had no choice but to go along with it.
 Soon after her signing, Singleton found material for Martell to record for the label.
 Among the first records he found was "Color Him Father", a then-recent pop song by The Winstons.
 She recorded the song (and ten other tracks) in one 12-hour work session.
 The song was issued as Martell's first Plantation single in July 1969.
-It climbed to number 22 on the Billboard Hot Country Songs chart.
+It climbed to number 22 on the US country songs chart.
 Its follow-up was Martell's interpretation of "Before the Next Teardrop Falls", which was later covered by Freddy Fender.
-Martell's version reached number 33 on the Billboard country chart in 1970.
+Martell's version reached number 33 on the US country chart in 1970.

 In August 1970, her debut album was released on Plantation Records titled Color Me Country.
-The record reached number 40 on the Billboard Top Country Albums chart.
+The record reached number 40 on the US Country LP's chart.
 The album was reviewed favorably by Billboard in 1970, which found her country singing style to be authentic.
 In later years, AllMusic rated the record three and a half stars with similar commentary.
 Her final charting single was issued around the same time titled "Bad Case of the Blues".